.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 Platform Compatibility Analyzer

-Roslyn analyzer that runs during compilation.
-Shows Windows-specific API usage in real-time.
+A Roslyn analyzer that runs during compilation.
+Useful for flagging Windows-specific API usage so you can prepare for cross-platform deployment.

 Migration Path Comparison